Flea, Tick, Heartworm and Parasite Prevention Products: Making the Best Choice for Your Pet

 Veterinarians know that parasites continually evolve and occasionally some products won’t work as well as others.
 Resistant flea strains mixing with vulnerable strains could give the impression that a specific product is not working.
 Veterinarians stay up to date on resistance issues as well as other important information about parasites.
 You can’t get that type of advice from a brochure or a display rack.
 This will help keep you ahead of the curve and keep your pet safe.

 There are many new flea products that are available over-the-counter and choosing one can be confusing.
-You will not find knowledgeable advice at Wal-Mart or a grocery store.
+You will not find knowledgeable advice at a retailer or at a grocery store.
 Your veterinarian and educated staff can help you make the decision about which product is best for you and your pet.